Post job

 A medical clerk works in the administrative area of a medical facility or hospital.
 The medical clerk collects all patient information and medical records.
 The clerk also does all the clinic or hospital paperwork and generates reports of all transactions that transpired in a day's work.
 The medical clerk also processes admission and discharge papers, medical charts, properly file and safeguard all patient records and secure them from unauthorized access.
 The medical clerk is expected to be highly organized, capable of handling pressure, and has good communication skills.

-There are some key differences in responsibilities as well.
-For example, a medical office assistant responsibilities require skills like "customer service," "phlebotomy," "exam rooms," and "blood pressure."
+There are some key differences in the responsibilities of each position.
+For example, medical office assistant responsibilities require skills like "customer service," "phlebotomy," "exam rooms," and "blood pressure."
 Meanwhile a typical medical clerk has skills in areas such as "appointment scheduling," "clerical support," "patient appointments," and "provide clerical support."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 As a medical scribe, their main responsibility is to follow a physician's daily work and do charting of patient encounters in real-time by accessing their medical electronic health record (EHR).
 It is their duty to make sure the patient schedules are followed, generate referral letters for physicians and manage and sort medical documents within the EHR.
 Medical scribes can be held as data custodians, medical assistants, and nurses to focus on patient in-take and care throughout clinic hours.
 In addition, they manage patient flow through the clinic and increase productivity to cater to more patients.

-But both careers also use different skills, according to real medical office assistant resumes.
-While medical office assistant responsibilities can utilize skills like "customer service," "phlebotomy," "exam rooms," and "blood pressure," some medical scribes use skills like "excellent organizational," "physician assistants," "strong work ethic," and "emergency medicine."
+Each career also uses different skills, according to real medical office assistant resumes.
+While medical office assistant responsibilities can utilize skills like "customer service," "phlebotomy," "exam rooms," and "blood pressure," medical scribes use skills like "excellent organizational," "physician assistants," "strong work ethic," and "emergency medicine."

 Student Medical Assistant Externship is a broad term for catering students for short, reliable, and practical work experience.
 Once you graduate, you can get a chance to meet contacts that may be useful for your career.
 You can have a better chance to work in a clinic, hospital, and any medical platform after going through this kind of externship.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from medical office assistants resumes, they are more likely to have skills like "customer service," "patient flow," "phone calls," and "data entry."
-But a doctor assistant might have skills like "appointment scheduling," "dr," "cpr," and "emr."
+The required skills of the two careers differ considerably.
+For example, medical office assistants are more likely to have skills like "customer service," "patient flow," "phone calls," and "data entry."
+But a doctor assistant is more likely to have skills like "appointment scheduling," "dr," "cpr," and "emr."

-Doctor assistants are known to earn similar educational levels when compared to medical office assistants.
-Additionally, they're 1.0% more likely to graduate with a Master's Degree, and 2.2% more likely to earn a Doctoral Degree.
+Doctor assistants typically earn similar educational levels compared to medical office assistants.
+Specifically, they're 1.0% more likely to graduate with a Master's Degree, and 2.2% more likely to earn a Doctoral Degree.